lgoyes/BookNotes/ApplyingUMLandPatternsAnIntroductionToObjectOrientedAnalysisAndDesignAndTheUnifiedProcess.md

 * Inception is not a requirements phase; it's a phase where just enough investigation is done to support a decision to continue or stop.

 ### 2.4 The OP Disciplines (was workflows)

+* A discipline is a set of activities (and related artifacts) in one subject area.
+* In UP, an artifact is the general term for any work product: code, web graphics, database schema, text document, diagrams, models and so on.
+* Artifacts this book focuses on:
+    1. **Business modeling** - Domain object model, and dynamic modeling of the business processes.
+    2. **Requirements** - Writing use cases and identifying non-functional requirements.
+    3. **Design** - Overall architecture, objects, databases, networking.

+#### Disciplines and Phases

+* During one iteration, work goes on in most or all disciplines.
+The relative effort across these disciplines change over time.

+### 2.5 Process Customization and the development case

+#### Optional Artifacts

+* Some UP practices and principles are invariant, such as iterative and risk driven development, and continuous verification of quality.
+* All activities and artifacts are optional (except for the code).
+Focus on a small subset of artifacts that demonstrate high practical value.

+#### The development case

+* The choice of UP artifacts for a project may be written up in a short document called the "Development Case".

+### 2.6 The agile UP

+* A **predictive process** is one that attempts to plan and predict the activities and resouce (people) allocation in detail over a relative long time span.
+    1. Defining all the requirements.
+    2. Detail design
+    3. Implementing

+* An **adaptive process** is one that accepts change as an inevitable driver, and encourages flexible adaptation.
+* The UP is not supposed to be predictive.
+It is supposed to be adaptive, and encourages flexible adaptation.
+* There is a high-level plan (phase plan) that estimates the project end date and other major milestones.
+A detailed plan (iteration plan) only plans with great detail one iteration in advance.

+### 2.7 The sequential "waterfall" lifecycle

+### 2.8 You know you didn't understand the UP when

+* inception != requirements, elaboration != design, construction != implementation
+* You should not fully define and commit to an architecture before iterative programming and testing.
+* It shouldn't take long to finish the requirements before programming starts.

+## 3. Case Study: The nextgen POS system

+### 3.1 The nextgen POS system

+* A POS (Point of Sale) system is a computerized application to record sales and handle payments, typically used in a retail store.